 Word Processing and Spreadsheets

-For companies that are using G Suite, users can manage and share virtually all of their documents (Docs), spreadsheets (Sheets) and presentations (Slides) in the cloud.
+For companies that are using Google Workspace, users can manage and share virtually all of their documents (Docs), spreadsheets (Sheets) and presentations (Slides) in the cloud.

 Some business users exchange complex, formula-laden spreadsheets with Microsoft Excel users at other organizations.
 In some cases, these spreadsheets will simply not open in Google Sheets.